-For the first quarter of 2023, our comparable store restaurant sales increased as a result of an 8.9% average check increase (including a 7.8% average menu price increase) partially offset by a 1.8% guest traffic decrease as compared to the prior year period.
+For the second quarter of 2023, our comparable store restaurant sales increased as a result of a 10.1% average check increase (including an 8.9% average menu price increase) partially offset by a 1.7% guest traffic decrease as compared to the prior year period.
+For the first six months of 2023, our comparable store restaurant sales increased as a result of a 9.5% average check increase (including an 8.4% average menu price increase) partially offset by a 1.8% guest traffic decrease as compared to the prior year period.
+While all of our dining rooms are currently operating without COVID-19-related restrictions, it is possible that renewed outbreaks or increases in cases and/or new variants of the disease, either as part of a national trend or on a more localized basis, could result in COVID-19-related restrictions including capacity restrictions, otherwise limit our dine-in services, or negatively affect consumer demand.

 Our retail sales are made substantially to our restaurant guests.
-For the first quarter of 2023, our comparable store retail sales increase resulted primarily from strong performance in the apparel and décor merchandise categories.
+For the second quarter and the first six months of 2023, our comparable store retail sales increases resulted primarily from the strong performance in the apparel and accessories merchandise categories.